Middle school: Venezuela

 In Venezuela, middle schools (educación media general, ages 12–15) are from 7th grade to 9th grade.

 In some institutions called "Technical Schools" there is an extra grade, for those who want to graduate as "Middle technician" in a certain area.
 This education would allow them to be hired at a higher level, or get introduced more easily into a college career.

 Vietnam

 Secondary school, or Junior High school, includes grade 6 to 9.
-After finishing grade 9, students have to take the national graduating test, which includes sections on Mathematics, Literature and English.
+After finishing grade 9, students have to take the provincial graduating test, which includes sections on Mathematics, Literature and English.
 The maximum score for each test is 10, with the first two subjects (called the Core Subjects) multiplied by two for a total possible score of 50.
 Reward points from a vocational course could also be added to the final score.

 Some public schools use graduating exam scores and student transcripts to make their decisions.
 Many other public and private schools require students who apply for those schools to take their entrance exams.
 The administration team student transcripts and exam scores to decide whether students are qualified based on their admissions criteria.